Florida restaurant manager calls boy saved from 'abusive' parents 'hero'

 Once officers arrived, the boy told them he had fallen from a motel bed where his family had been living since moving to the area from Georgia, according to the Daily Mail.
 He then said he had been wrestling with his stepfather before detailing the alleged abuse he endured.

-He said his stepfather, Timothy Wilson, beat him with a broom and hit him when he would do something wrong.
+He said his stepfather, Timothy Wilson II, beat him with a broom and hit him when he would do something wrong.
 Police said the child was forced to perform exercises such as planks as a form of punishment.

-'"t should be noted [he] was in pain just by simply rolling up his jacket sleeves to show his injury … [he] complained of chest pain and was hunched over while on scene," a police report obtained by the news outlet read.
+"It should be noted [he] was in pain just by simply rolling up his jacket sleeves to show his injury … [he] complained of chest pain and was hunched over while on scene," a police report obtained by the news outlet read.

 The boy also said he was hung upside down from a door frame and strapped to a dolly.
 He weighed only 60 pounds.
 There was no evidence of abuse on the young girl.
 Authorities suspect the boy was targeted by the stepfather because he is not his biological child.